 Apart from this, the doctor may recommend creams for temporary pain liberation along with supplements to strengthen your bones and joints.
 Supplements do take a few months to show results.

 When this condition leads to severe pain or restricted mobility, a surgical procedure can provide the permanent and best treatment.
-High pain medication might not be best for your health, neither will you be able to exercise or enjoy a good night’s sleep.
+High pain medication might not be best for your health, and neither will you be able to exercise or enjoy a good night’s sleep.

-If your current risks and treatment plan becomes highly ineffective, your doctor may recommend surgery.
+If your current risks and treatment plan become highly ineffective, your doctor may recommend surgery.
 Hence, you must consult a specialist to know the ins and outs of the procedure that best suits your condition.